yektaayduk/yus-repo/trunk/FreeRTOS/STM32/examples/stm32f103rb_freertos_demo_01/readme.txt

 demo: LED Blinker on pin 8 of GPIOB
       xUART on USART1
-      Push Button on pin 1 of GPIOC to control the LED on pin 9 of GPIOB
+      Push Button on pin 1 of GPIOC to control the LED on pin 9 of GPIOB Push Button on pin 0 of GPIOC to print some message on USART1

 ---------------------------------------------------------